 And with redeployment rates at a standstill for so many staffing firms (our research found up to 95% of contractors only fulfill a single placement with a staffing firm), gaining a competitive advantage in contractor care can make a dramatic impact on your bottom line.

 The point of this post isn’t to inspire you to go rogue and have your recruiters spend all day on a texting blitz.
 Rather, it’s to inspire your staffing firm to devise a strategic plan for candidate engagement and contractor care that uses texting (and other communication methods) to meet candidates where they want to be met.
-To deliver an exceptional experience (and measurable ROI) so that you can take your new texting investment to the bank.
+To deliver an exceptional experience (and measurable ROI) so that you can take your new t to the bank.

 Sense makes it easy to send personal, consistent text messages to your candidates (and integrate other methods of communication into their talent journeys).
 Our platform integrates with the most powerful and popular ATSs to create a seamless, user-friendly experience for staffing firms.